HydroAirplane7/SoftwareProject/ICTPRG434_CSP_Template.md

 ## Introduction

-Detailed background information on the chosen case study, the need for automation, and the objectives of the project.
 The chosen case study for this project was the "Secure Password Generator".
+This was chosen as an easy way for users generate 1 or more passwords that are secure for multiple online accounts at once.
+This takes out the need to try and make up different passwords for different accounts.
+The program should give users the ability to choose a set of perameters for the output passwords/phrases.
+The program should also use a cryptographically secure pseudorandom number generator (CSPRNG) for the generation of passwords.

 ## Team Structure and Roles